earocorn/osh-docs/docs/dev-docs/dev-guide.md

 ---
-title: ❌  Developer's Guide
+title: ❌  Developer Introduction
 sidebar_position: 1
 description: Learn how to set up a development environment and contribute to OpenSensorHub (OSH).
 ---

-## Introduction

 Welcome to the **OpenSensorHub (OSH) Developer's Guide**.
-This guide will help you set up your development environment using Eclipse and extend OSH with custom sensor drivers, web services, and other components.
+This guide will help you set up your development environment using [IntelliJ IDEA](https://www.jetbrains.com/idea/) and extend OSH with custom sensor drivers, web services, and other components.

 We encourage contributions!
 If you improve the project, consider submitting a **Pull Request** to share your work with the community.
 While contributing new modules is optional, any modifications to existing source files must be publicly available, as per our licensing terms.